RedWedgeX/obs-sessionize-title-updater/README.md

 ## Configuration

+### Things not to touch
+- `settings.json` - This is where the script stores your settings persistently. **Don't touch it,** you'll configure everything from the OBS Script GUI
+- `schedule_data.json` - This is a sample of the data provided by the Sessionize API.
+It will get overwritten with your actual data, but if there's not SOMETHING there when the script starts, it generates a crapton of errors. **Don't touch it**
+- `last_fetch_time.txt` - The script uses these to store the last time the data was pulled from sessionize. **Don't touch it.**
+- `data_hash.txt` - The script uses this to store a hash of the sessionize data to verify if it's changed since last pull. **Don't touch it.**

+### Things to Touch
+***tl;dr: Set all the settings and THEN click enable.***

 The plugin requires the following settings, configurable from the OBS Script window:

 - `URL`: The URL of the Sessionize API Schedule Grid endpoint.